Logical Operations

 true

-Test whether all elements of a boolean collection are true, returning false as soon as the first false value in itr is encountered (short-circuiting).
+1all(p, itr) -> BoolDetermine whether predicate p returns true for all elements of itr, returning false as soon as the first item in itr for which p returns false is encountered (short-circuiting).
 To short-circuit on true, use any.

 If the input contains missing values, return missing if all non-missing values are true (or equivalently, if the input contains no false value), following three-valued logic.